openrport/openrport/README.md

 Apart from remote management, they offer supplementary services like Video Conferences, desktop sharing, screen mirroring, or spontaneous remote assistance for desktop users.

 **Goal of Rport**
-Rport focusses only on remote management of those operating systems where an existing login mechanism can be used.
+Rport focuses only on remote management of those operating systems where an existing login mechanism can be used.
 It can be used for Linux and Windows, but also appliances and IoT devices providing a web-based configuration.
-From a technological perspective, [Ngork](https://ngrok.com/) and [openport.io](https://openport.io) are similar products.
+From a technological perspective, [Ngrok](https://ngrok.com/) and [openport.io](https://openport.io) are similar products.
 Rport differs from them in many aspects.
 * Rport is 100% open source.
 Client and Server.
 Remote management is a matter of trust and security.
 Rport is fully transparent.
 * Rport will come with a user interface making the management of remote systems easy and user-friendly.
 * Rport is made for all operating systems with native and small binaries.
 No need for Python or similar heavyweights.